czivar/ruru/README.md

 ### What does Ruru measure?

 It measures TCP handshakes for each individual flow: the time it takes to set up a TCP connection.
 It looks at TCP flags (SYN, SYN-ACK, first ACK) of the TCP packets (and nothing else).

+### How does Ruru figure out geographical location / ASN information for IP addresses?

+Ruru uses the <a href="http://lite.ip2location.com">IP2Location.com</a> databases for IP->ASN, IP->geolocation and IP->proxy information mapping (these are 3 different databases from IP2Location).

 ### What processing performance does Ruru provide?